 - AronRa and Bob Enyart's Written Debate at League of Reason

-* AronRa says Bob Wrongly Claimed PNAS Published Big Bang Alternative Model: [This section pasted here from Bob's unedited notes.
-This should be condensed and added to the rsr.org/cosmology page.]
+* AronRa says Bob Wrongly Claimed PNAS Published Big Bang Alternative Model: [See this also at rsr.org/bb-alternative-in-pnas on our rsr.org/cosmological-principle page.]
 I told Aron that I didn't know if the universe had a center or not, but that the Proceedings of the National Academy of Sciences in 2003 published a paper proposing an alternative cosmology, of a bounded universe centered on our Milky Way galaxy.
 Aron dismissed this on air, and has now asked me to respond to this:

 "Bob claimed an alternative model to Big Bang cosmology -which does not exist…" -AronRa